kwpid/lim-rblx/replit.md

 - User wants a living documentation file that tracks game details

 ## Recent Changes (November 1, 2025)
+- **Limited Item Type**: Added new Limited item category that can be marked when creating items.
+Limited items display "LimText" in inventory and index.
+Items can have both rarity (Common, Rare, etc.) and Limited status.
+- **Edit Item Mode**: Admin panel now supports editing existing items.
+Paste an existing item ID to enter edit mode - auto-fills all fields and allows changing name, value, stock, and Limited status.
+Button changes from "CreateItem" to "Edit Item".
+- **RareText Fix**: Fixed RareText to properly show for items with 25 copies or less (was 24 or less).
+Applies to both stock and regular items in Index and Inventory.
+- **Removed Trading System**: Deleted all trading-related files and code per user request.
 - **Discord Webhook Integration**: Added webhook notifications for new item releases, high-value drops (250k+), and items going out of stock. **IMPORTANT**: You must add your Discord webhook URLs to `ServerScriptService/WebhookConfig.lua` for webhooks to work.
 - **Anti-AFK Movement Detection**: Fixed Anti-AFK system to only rejoin players who haven't moved in 15 minutes (instead of rejoining all players).
 Tracks player position and only kicks truly inactive players.
 - **Inventory Load Retry Logic**: Fixed inventory not showing when players rejoin.
 Added exponential backoff retry system that properly retries failed inventory loads up to 10 times.